 - for the vegan cinnamon roll icing gather together non-dairy butter, vanilla or lemon extract, dairy-free milk, and powdered sugar.
 For the vegan cream cheese icing you'll need a block of vegan cream cheese too (I like Miyoko's).

-How to make Cinnamon Rolls from Scratch
+How to make Eggless Cinnamon Rolls

-- Mix together the cinnamon sugar filling.
+- Mix together the cinnamon sugar filling in a small bowl.

 - Smear the dough evenly with the soften vegan butter then sprinkle with the cinnamon sugar filling.

 - Starting at the long end, roll the dough into a log (jelly roll style) and pinch to seal the edge.

 - With the seam side down, slice the log into even pieces.
 Place scroll side up in the prepared pan leaving some space between for the dough to rise.

 - Cover and let the dough rise - preheat the oven to 350º F during the last 15 minutes of the proofing.